 |Expected significant GI symptoms and potential for systemic toxicity||20 to 60 milligrams/kilogram||300 to 500 micrograms/dL|

 |Severe systemic toxicity and increased morbidity||—||>1000 micrograms/dL|

 Laboratory evaluation includes serum electrolytes, renal studies, serum glucose, coagulation studies, complete blood count, hepatic enzymes, and a serum iron level.
 It is crucial to note that a single serum iron level does not reflect what iron levels have been previously, what direction they are going, or the degree of iron toxicity in tissues; a single low serum level does not exclude the diagnosis of iron poisoning since there are variable times to peak level following ingestion of different iron preparations.
 Serum iron levels have limited use in directing management since toxicity is primarily intracellular rather than in the blood.
-The total iron binding capacity ...
+The ...